Manhunt After Fatal Stabbing at Union Station Metro

 D.C.
-Police and Metro Transit Police are looking for a man and a woman in their 20s after a person was fatally stabbed at the Union Station Metro.
+Police and Metro Transit Police are looking for a man and a woman in their 20s after a man was fatally stabbed at the Union Station Metro.

 Police responded to a stabbing about 8:30 a.m.
 Sunday, shortly after Metro opened for the day.
 D.C.
 Fire confirmed the victim was declared dead at the scene.

-Officers say they are looking for two suspects: A black woman wearing a brown jacket and blue jeans and a clean-shaven white man wearing a denim bandana, a dark jacket and carrying a black bag with white stripes.
+Officers say they are looking for two suspects: A black woman who was wearing a brown jacket and blue jeans and a clean-shaven white man who was wearing a denim bandana, a dark jacket and carrying a black bag with white stripes.
 It's unclear how the suspects left the scene.

 Red Line trains are bypassing the Union Station as police investigate, Metro says.
 Entrances to the Metro station are closed.
 Shuttle buses are available.